reifyhealth/specmonstah/README.md

 The `insert` function is an example of code you might write to manage the relationship between specmonstah-generated data and your own database.
-In this case, `insert` simulates inserting records in a db by conjing entities on an `ent-db` atom.
+In this case, `insert` simulates inserting records in a db by conjing entities on an `mock-db` atom.
 The maps were generated using `clojure.spec`.
 Notice that all the foreign keys line up.

 ### Specify different users